Payment & Insurance FAQs

 What if I don’t have insurance?

-For patients without insurance or for whom our services are not covered by insurance, our providers are participating in a program that allows us to offer rates discounted from regular medical billing rates to patients who become members of the program.
+For patients without insurance or for whom our services are not covered by insurance, our providers are participating in a program that provides discounts on our regular medical billing rates to patients who become members.
 Click here for more information.